cameraready/BLE_NeoPixel_Clock/README.md

 * [ ] Create method for sending current EEPROM values to Android app.
 * [ ] Update Android app to query clock for current settings from EEPROM when establishing connection with Bluetooth.
 * [ ] Update alarm animation to non-blocking.
+* [ ] Update RTC library to support reading temperature from RTC.
+* [ ] Add method to display current temperature on clock.